trnchristian94/MernPCReview/README.md

 passport-jwt: passport strategy for authenticating with a JSON Web Token (JWT); lets you authenticate endpoints using a JWT
 validator: used to validate inputs (e.g. check for valid email format, confirming passwords match)

+Modules for Redux validation
+axios: promise based HTTP client for making requests to our backend
+classnames: used for conditional classes in our JSX
+jwt-decode: used to decode our jwt so we can get user data from it
+react-redux: allows us to use Redux with React
+react-router-dom: used for routing purposes
+redux: used to manage state between components (can be used with React or any other view library)
+redux-thunk: middleware for Redux that allows us to directly access the dispatch method to make asynchronous calls from our actions

 Notes:
 jsx = react + html